 Photos courtesy of Stephan DeckerMeteorite Shop and Museum

-In a study of O-isotopes for Alamahta Sitta, Rumble et al. (2010) established an oxygen three-isotope plot for a small lot of fragments.
+In a study of oxygen isotopes for Alamahta Sitta, Rumble et al. (2010) established an oxygen three-isotope plot for a small lot of fragments.
 As with typical ureiltes, the values are heterogeneous and plot in the upper one-third of the carbonaceous chondrite anhydrous mineral (CCAM) trend line, spanning the entire compositional range of known monomict and polymict ureilites (Rumble et al., 2010).
-This data is consistent with the hypothesis that ureilites are derived from a minimally molten (2030%) carbonaceous chondrite body, and that ureilites spanning the entire O-isotopic range constituted a common parent body.
+These data are consistent with the hypothesis that ureilites are derived from a minimally molten (2030%) carbonaceous chondrite body, and that ureilites spanning the entire O-isotopic range constituted a common parent body.
 Based on its O-isotopic signature and major element chemistry, Rai et al. (2016) calculated that the precursor material for the UPB had a mixed composition consisting of CI, CM, EH, and Mg-rich chondrules.

 By contrast, studies of ε54Cr anomalies in Alamahta Sitta samples by Qin et al. (2010) revealed a negative anomaly that is consistent only with ordinary chondrites and achondrites such as HED members, but not with carbonaceous chondrites which have a positive anomaly.
 The ε54Cr value infers that Alamahta Sitta, and possibly all ureilites, were not derived from a carbonaceous chondrite parent body as commonly presumed.
 Valdes et al. (2016) studied the Ca-isotopic signature for ureilites, which serves as an excellent tool for resolving genetic relationships, and found a wide range in δ44Ca values unique from values for carbonaceous chondrites or any other chondritic material.
 Goodrich et al. (2015) recognized that the Cr, Ti, and Ni isotopic compositions of ureilites are more consistent with an origin on an OC or EC parent body than a CC parent body.
 They also showed that the inferred lithophile element composition of ureilite precursor material was most similar to OC and R-chondrites.
 In a comparison of Si/Mg vs. Mg/Mn (see below), the ureilites plot near OC and R-chondrites rather than CC or E-chondrites.